 The Physical Activity Guidelines for Americans published by the US Department of Health recommends that adults do between 1 and 5 hours a week of moderate to intense physical activity, spread throughout the week.

 Can I lose weight quickly on an exercise bike?

-The short answer: absolutely.
+Yes, you can lose weight fast on an exercise bike.
 Indoor cycling is an excellent way to get a high-intensity workout without a high risk of injury.

 A low impact exercise, cycling doesn't beat up on your joints and ligaments the way running might, but it uses two major muscle groups — your quads and glutes — to give you a calorie-killing, muscle-making workout.
 This hard-to-beat combo makes indoor cycling one of the most effective and addictive exercises out there for weight loss.
 Keep in mind, as with any exercise, you shouldn’t be losing more than 1 to 2 pounds per week.